ambear12/Recipe-Recommendation-System/README.md

 # Recipe-Recommendation-System
 An application that take in a list of user ingredients and returns recipes containing those ingredients.
+Also contains some data visualization of the recipe data.

 Author: Amber Lanier